MCP Server

 }

-Claude Code
+}Claude Code

-Or add the full server config manually:
+Alternatively, add the server config to your project's .mcp.json:

 {